About Matthew House

 Residents of Cayuga County and surrounding areas may be admitted to Matthew House.
 They may be referred by a hospice agency, hospital discharge planner, nursing home or private physician.
 Referrals may also come from family members or friends.

 Criteria for admission include a physician's diagnosis of terminal illness, along with prognosis and current status.
-The Residence Director meets with the prospective resident and family to provide information and determine eligibility.
+The Director or Care Coordinator meets with the prospective resident and family to provide information and determine eligibility.

 Matthew House services are provided free of charge, with no public funding or insurance reimbursement.
 Our availability depends entirely on contributions by donors and volunteers.
 We are grateful for the heartfelt generosity that has sustained us for well over a decade.